NEW YORK

 About

-Under the waters of eastern Lake Ontario lie historic shipwrecks that tell the story of America’s history from early Native American settlements to today.
-These waters were transportation and trade routes for Native Americans and early European explorers.
-They were the centers for military conflicts from land and sea during the French and Indian War, Revolutionary War, and the War of 1812.
-And, they supported the development of the American West and the nation’s industrial core.
+As the gateway between the Great Lakes and the ocean, the maritime landscape of this area tells the diverse stories of America’s history and the heritage of Indigenous Peoples.
+These waters were transportation and trade routes, centers for military conflicts from land and sea, and supported the development of the American West and the nation’s industrial core.
 Oswego’s harbor is the oldest freshwater port in the United States, and thus this region’s history is intertwined with the history of nearly every other Great Lakes community.

 Related News and Blogs